-Customer retention is vital for every business, and implementing a loyalty scheme can be an effective way to keep customers coming back for more.
+Customer retention is vital for every business, and a loyalty scheme can be an effective way to keep customers coming back for more.
 Derek Williams, CEO of the WOW!
-Awards, explains how to create a successful scheme
+Awards, explains how to create and implement a successful customer loyalty scheme

-Most small business owners appreciate the importance of attracting new customers.
-But few pay any attention to customer loyalty in the early years.
 This is a crazy situation!
 It's like trying to run a bath without putting the plug in the hole.
 And running the water - or attracting new customers - can be expensive.
 So you need to put the plug in and make sure you retain your customers once you've won them over.

-What are the advantages of having a loyalty scheme?
+What are the advantages of a customer loyalty scheme?

 - Set your objectives.
 Do you want more customers?
-Or do you want to increase your sales to existing customers?
-Or do you want customers of a particular type?
+Do you want to increase your sales to existing customers?
+Do you want to focus on customers of a particular type?

-- Ask a sample of your customers what they think of your proposals, and tailor the scheme accordingly.
+- Ask a sample of your customers what they think of your ideas, and tailor the scheme based on their feedback.

 - Tell your employees what you're doing.
 They need to understand the reasons behind the scheme.

-- Try the scheme out for a short period before committing yourself for the longer term.
+- Try the scheme out for a short period before committing yourself.

 - Recognise that customers have different needs.
-Some people may be influenced by price and would be happy to receive a discount.
-Others may be more concerned with service.
+Some people may be influenced by price, and would be happy to receive a discount.
+Others may be more concerned with service levels.

 - Use the data that you collect.
-Think about how you could use the information that you have to enhance your customer relationships.
+Think about how you could use the information to enhance your customer relationships.

-- Make sure that your loyalty scheme properly reflects your brand values and truly adds value for your customer.
+- Make sure that your loyalty scheme reflects your brand values and adds value for your customer.